 6. Byron Bay, New South Whales

-Byron Bay in New South Whales is a famous destination for beach lovers who enjoy taking a dip in the warm water on a bright, sunny day.
+South of the Gold Coast, Byron Bay in New South Wales is a famous destination for beach lovers who enjoy taking a dip in the warm water on a bright, sunny day.

 How would you like to spot giant whales while you are soaring through the air?
 That’s what makes Byron Bay so popular among skydivers.
 Whales often come to the beach to greet swimmers with its strong, foamy spouts.

 5. Wollongong Beach, New South Wales

 Even for experienced skydivers, Wollongong beach offers one of the best skydiving spots in Australia.
 From above, you can catch a glimpse of Sydney’s famous Opera House and Harbor Bridge, with lucky people might even spotting dolphins and whales just before they land on the fine white shores.

 Easily recognised as the most popular beach in Victoria, Bells Beach in Torquay is also popular to international and local skydivers.
 Many people consider an experience at Bells Beach as a one in a lifetime, and for a good reason too; skydivers in Bells have to brave 14,000 feet of unprecedented fall before they land on the glorious Bells shoreline.

 3. Hervey Bay, Queensland

 A jump above Hervey Bay gives skydivers the opportunity to see the magnificence of Fraser Island, which has been placed on UNESCO’s list of World Heritage Sites.
 Fraser Island also happens to be the biggest sand island in the world.